SammieH21/scholar-flux/docs/source/index.rst

 Installation
 ------------

-Install Scholar Flux using pip:
+The scholar-flux module is currently in beta, and is available right now for testing and preliminary use!
+Install Scholar Flux using pypi index for testing:

 .. code-block:: bash

-   pip install scholar-flux
+   pip install --extra-index-url https://test.pypi.org/simple/ scholar-flux --pre

 Quick Start Example
 ===================